-Kitchen Remodel Calculator estimates how much it costs to fully remodel or renovate a kitchen.
-Your kitchen remodel estimate includes the cost of installing, replacing or refacing of kitchen cabinets, new countertops, plumbing, appliances, fixtures, sinks, kitchen floor, painting walls and ceiling, etc.
+Kitchen Remodel Calculator estimates how much it costs to fully remodel a kitchen.
+Your estimate includes the cost of installing, replacing or refacing of kitchen cabinets, new countertops, plumbing, appliances, fixtures, sinks, kitchen floor, painting walls and ceiling, etc.

 See costs in your area Start Here - Enter Your Zip Code

 Get in touch with pros in your area for a free kitchen remodel quote!

 The majority of kitchen renovation projects include new kitchen cabinets and countertops.
 Cabinets are calculated by LINEAR FEET along the wall.
 A typical kitchen would have a 10*10 cabinets layout, or 20 ln. feet of cabinetry.
 This includes both the top and bottom rows.